 In Cuba, the style became a mix between this and Caribbean “tropical features” into a style that has been called Spanish Baroque.

 Things like rejas, metal bars covering windows that enabled improved air circulation, and sheltered walkways were added as clever protection from the fierce sun and tropical storms.

 The unique mix of cultural and artistic influences for centuries has led to the eclectic and diverse architecture that Cuba is now known for.

-Here is a fusion of several architectural styles from both European trends, and influences from around the world.
+Here you find a fusion of several architectural styles from both European trends and influences from around the world.